JohnMama12/TaskerChat/README.md

 by default TaskerChat uses the `en_US-hfc_male` voice.
 Once you find a voice you like you can download the model's .onnx from here: https://github.com/rhasspy/piper/blob/master/VOICES.md Ensure to also download the model's corresponding .json file, by default it will open a new tab on your browser with the .json file.
 Copy it and paste it into a new json file, ensure it ends in `.onnx.json` .
 Once you get both files, copy them to the TaskerChat directory.
-Then finally change the default voice model:
+Then finally change the default voice model in tts.py:

     voice_path  =  "model_name.onnx"  # set to desired voice model, the .onnx.json file must also exist in the same directory
 ## Usage